Ensured Project Success

 - System Orientation Sessions: To equip project stakeholders with a foundational understanding of how a new system works, we provide targeted orientation sessions to each functional business area.
 This step equips stakeholders to contribute to the requirements definition with a common foundational understanding on the new system.

-- Sprint Retrospective: At the end of each two-week Sprint, a facilitated lessons-learned session is conducted by the Sopris Project Manager.
+- Sprint Retrospective: At the end of each multi-week Sprint, a facilitated lessons-learned session is conducted by the Sopris Project Manager.
 This process-improvement step includes client stakeholders and establishes a venue for 100% transparency while also maximizing collaboration opportunities.

 Sopris Assurance was designed by a Six-Sigma black belt.
 The result is a process that eliminates waste and non-value-add tasks that are inherent in many other methodologies.

 This restaurant equipment services company turned to Sopris Systems and Microsoft Dynamics to help create an integrated solution that connects supply chain, field service, and ERP workflow processes.